universal-ctags/ctags/docs/man/ctags.1.rst

-	Some kinds of C and C++ languages are synchronized; enabling (or disabling) a kind in one language enables the kind having the same one-letter and name in the other language.
+	Some kinds of C and C++ languages are synchronized; enabling (or disabling) a kind in one language enables the kind having the same one-letter and long-name in the other language.
 See also the description of MASTER column of ``--list-kinds-full``.

 ``--<LANG>-kinds=[+|-]kinds|*``